AndersFluur/LinkPlayApi/api.md

 - Response: res:4D79535349444E616D65:1

 Response '4D79535349444E616D65' has to be converted to ASCII 'MySSIDName'.
-Value '1' is probably 'Connected or not
+Value '1' is probably 'Connected or not'

 ## Connect to a hidden wifi network
 `http://$ReceiverIpAddress/httpapi.asp?command=wlanConnectHideApEx:ssid:pwd`